J.P. Morgan vs Chase

 Assets and Accounts

-Self-directed traders at Charles Schwab can invest in these types of securities:
+Self-managed traders at Charles Schwab can invest in these financial vehicles:

 • Equities (including OTC, penny, and foreign stocks)